-Confirming him as one of the most interesting and insightful chroniclers of the new China, “The World” reflects the shifting of Jia Zhang-ke’s attention from the changing face of small-town life to people trying to make it in Beijing.
-Jia’s passionate critical following could help this tapestry segue from festival berths onto specialized distribution slates.
+A natural progression from his earlier features that confirms him as one of the most interesting and insightful chroniclers of the new China, “The World” reflects the shifting of Jia Zhang-ke’s attention from the changing face of small-town life to people from the provinces trying to make it in Beijing.
+Once again targeting the impact of urbanization and globalization on a traditionalist culture, the writer-director this time chooses a far tighter microcosm to expose a society frantically on the move while going nowhere.
+Jia’s passionate critical following could help this absorbing tapestry segue from festival berths onto specialized distribution slates.

 The director’s fourth feature feels like the completion of a trilogy.
 Jia’s intimately detailed 2000 epic “Platform” used a group of friends in a northern provincial town to gauge the first impact of Western influence, consumerism and new values on post-Cultural Revolution China through the 1980s.

 He followed in 2002 with the digitally shot “Unknown Pleasures,” which skipped ahead to the start of this decade, again examining Northerners, this time crippled by aimlessness and lack of prospects.
 While that drama played like a more shapeless, less rewarding revisitation of themes in “Platform,” Jia’s new film actively furthers his exploration of the consequences of growth and change in the name of so-called economic and cultural expansion.

 Jia’s highly effective metaphor for an artificially evolved society is World Park, a 115-acre theme park on the edge of Beijing that features reproductions of famous international landmarks, among them the Taj Mahal, Eiffel Tower, St. Peters Cathedral, the Pyramids and Leaning Tower of Pisa, all linked by a monorail.